TobyRet/ConsoleTwitterApp/README.md

 Alice - I love the weather today (5 minutes ago)

 ###Details
-Application must use the console for input and output Users submit commands to the application.
+1. Application must use the console for input and output
+2. Users submit commands to the application.
 There are four commands. “posting”, “reading”, etc. are not part of the commands; commands always start with the user’s name.
-posting: <user name> -> <message>
+3. posting: <user name> -> <message>
-reading: <user name>
+4. reading: <user name>
-following: <user name> follows <another user>
+5. following: <user name> follows <another user>
-wall: <user name> wall
+6. wall: <user name> wall

+### Further Improvements Required
+The application works only when input into the console is correct.
+I.e. Any mistakes made by the user will cause an error.
+Validation tests and helpful error messages should be added to fix this.